-- 10) A Complete Description of the Subjects and Issues Involved: This rulemaking implements P.A.
+- 12) Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace an emergency rule currently in effect?
+Yes - 14) Are there any amendments pending on this Part?
+No - 15) Summary and Purpose of Rulemaking: This rulemaking implements P.A.
 99-0519, effective June 30, 2016, to set forth the requirements for qualifying patients to participate in the Department's Compassionate Use of Medical Cannabis Patient Registry Program.
-The amendments provide for additional debilitating conditions; add an eligibility category for persons diagnosed with a terminal illness; make changes in the physician written certification; change fees to correspond with the lengthened time frame for a valid registry identification card; add requirements for increasing the adequate supply of medical cannabis and make other changes. - 11) Are there any Proposed amendments to this Part pending?
-Yes - 12) Statement of Statewide Policy Objectives: This rulemaking will not create or expand a State Mandate. - 13) Information and questions regarding this amendment shall be directed to:
+The amendments provide for additional debilitating conditions; add an eligibility category for persons diagnosed with a terminal illness; make changes in the physician written certification; change fees to correspond with the lengthened time frame for a valid registry identification card; add requirements for increasing the adequate supply of medical cannabis and make other changes. - 16) Information and questions regarding these adopted amendments shall be directed to:

-Elizabeth Paton Assistant General Counsel Division of Legal Services Department of Public Health 535 W. Jefferson St., 5th Floor Springfield, Illinois 62761
+Elizabeth Paton Assistant General Counsel Division of Legal Services Illinois Department of Public Health 535 W. Jefferson St., 5th floor Springfield, Illinois 62761

-(217)782-2043 dph.rules@illinois.gov
+217/782-2043 e-mail: dph.rules@illinois.gov

-The full text of the emergency amendments begins on the next page:
+The full text of the adopted amendments begin on the next page: